-Parents who do not want their children to play outdoors or participate in physical education for health reasons must send a written doctor's note to school.
+Parents who do not want their children to play outdoors or participate in physical education for health reasons must send a written request to school.
+If a student persistently requests to be excused from these activities, the building principal or classroom teacher may require a doctor's verification.